caspervanengelenburg/LayoutGKN/README.md

 # LayoutGKN: Graph Similarity Learning of Floor Plans

-TODO: Mention the paper here + links.
-Include figure.
+TODO: add figure.
+This code repository accompanies the paper *LayoutGKN: Graph Similarity Learning of Floor Plans* (BMVC, 2025).

-## Overview
+## tl;dr

-TODO: Write a short (2-4 line) summary of the work, and it's takeaways.
+TODO: add more
+The goal of our work: learn a neural network to compute the spatial similarity between floor plans.

 ## Structure